 If you want to read about the other authors and the rest of the judges’ report, see here.

-Then it was photo time:
+We were presented with bouquets and then it was photo time:

 And now we wait until the winner is announced in February …